spro/torch-seq2seq-attention/README.md

 # torch-seq2seq-attention-translate

-Uses a non-recurrent encoder with an attention based decoder to translate the synthetic language *Espançanese*:
+This is a slightly modified implementation of [Neural Machine Translation by Jointly Learning to Align and Translate](https://arxiv.org/abs/1409.0473).
+It a feed-forward (not recurrent) encoder with a GRU based decoder with attention to translate the synthetic language *Espançanese*:

 ![](https://i.imgur.com/oEXlkQa.png)